Logius-standaarden/fsc-core/draft-fsc-core-00-specifications.md

 - The Peer ID provided by the X.509 certificate used by the Manager of the Peer providing the Service matches the value of the field `grant.data.service.peer_id`
 - The Peer ID provided by the X.509 certificate used by the Manager offering the Contract to the Service providing Peer matches the value of the field `grant.data.outway.peer_id`
 - The Service provided in the field `grant.data.service.name` is offered by the Peer provided in the field `grant.data.service.peer_id`
-- A Certificate thumbprint is provided in the field `grant.data.outway.certificate_thumbprint`
+- A Public key fingerprint also called thumbprint is provided in the field `grant.data.outway.public_key_thumbprint`

 Signature requirements: